dosco/graphjin/docs/website/docs/graphql.md

 }
 ```

 Multiple order-by arguments are supported.
-Super Graph is smart enough to allow cursor based pagination when you also need complex sort order like below.
+GraphJin is smart enough to allow cursor based pagination when you also need complex sort order like below.

 ```graphql
 query {